Dobprotocol/DOBVALIDATOR/docs/CONTRACTS.md

 #### Access Control

-- Only admin can approve/reject projects (planned)
+- Only admin can approve/reject projects
-- Only whitelisted addresses can submit projects (planned)
+- Only whitelisted addresses can submit projects
-- Admin can manage whitelist (planned)
+- Admin can manage whitelist

 #### Data Integrity

-- Project hashes are immutable once stored (planned)
+- Project hashes are immutable once stored
-- Status changes are logged on-chain (planned)
+- Status changes are logged on-chain
-- No direct data modification possible (planned)
+- No direct data modification possible

 #### Input Validation

-- Project hashes must be exactly 32 bytes (planned)
+- Project hashes must be exactly 32 bytes
-- Address validation for admin and whitelist (planned)
+- Address validation for admin and whitelist
 - Index bounds checking for bulk queries (planned)

 ### Testing